amiraadev/yakinmohamed/README.md

 ### Hello and Welcome 👋, I'm Amira Allagui

-💼I am an accomplished software engineer with over four years of expertise in web development from Tunisia
+💼I am an accomplished software engineer with over four years of experience in web development from Tunisia

 **About me**